chris065/Unit_Converter/Unit Converter/Unit Converter/Builds/UnitConverter_1.1/ReadMe.txt

 Then the application should launch, once it has finished installing.

-if there are any bugs visit this page: https://github.com/chris065/Unit_Converter/issues and report the issue there.
+if there are any bugs and or issues, visit this page: https://github.com/chris065/Unit_Converter/issues and report the issue there.

 Enjoy.